adumrewal/python-production-server/README.md

 - blinker: 1.4 (indirect import. `pip install` this incase you face any issues with elasticapm dependencies)

-To run this raw flask server, run `python run.py`
+To run the raw flask server, run `python run.py`

+To run this using docker, run the following commands:
+- `docker-compose build`
+- `docker-compose up`
+This will start running the server on `localhost:5000`

 #### Detailed Readme coming soon...